Calvin-Schmeichel/Obsidian-Quartz-Website/content/Blog/Articles/How I passed the Solutions Architect Associate.md

 | [Be A Better Dev \| YouTube](https://www.youtube.com/@BeABetterDev/playlists)\|                                                                                                                                                                                                                                                          | Great videos that explain tough topics.
 (Like [SNS vs SQS](https://www.youtube.com/watch?v=RoKAEzdcr7k)) |
 | [AWS Whitepapers](https://aws.amazon.com/whitepapers/?whitepapers-main.sort-by=item.additionalFields.sortDate&whitepapers-main.sort-order=desc&awsf.whitepapers-content-type=*all&awsf.whitepapers-global-methodology=*all&awsf.whitepapers-tech-category=*all&awsf.whitepapers-industries=*all&awsf.whitepapers-business-category=*all) | Great official source for AWS service descriptions and how they work.                                    |
 | [Anki](https://apps.ankiweb.net/)                                                                                                                                                                                                                                                                                                        | Opensource flashcards tool.                                                                              |
+**General Study Strategy**:
+1. Review all ~81 in scope services from the AWS Exam Guide.
+	- Look up each service in the "*Overview of Amazon Web Services*" Whitepaper and write the definition of the service in your own words.
+Also add notes on how it connects to other services all within Obsidian.
+2. Convert those notes into services flashcards with Anki.
+3. Take a practice exam in timed mode to simulate the real exam.
+4. Review the questions you got wrong and study on why you got it wrong.
+	- Add additional notes to your Obsidian services notes based on that.
+	- Look up YouTube videos explaining services you got wrong in more detail.
+5. Continue that cycle with practice exams until you get a score you like.
+6. Book the real exam and pass!
 ## Learning Outcomes
 I learned a lot about many services new to me within AWS:
 - AWS Glue